BA Philosophy and English Literature

 In both subjects, you will be taught in small interactive seminar groups, encouraging discussion and debate with teaching staff and peers.
 Our small class sizes ensure that you will receive dedicated, individual attention.

 We encourage you to undertake work placements as they provide you with a chance to put your newly acquired knowledge and skills into practice as well as allowing you to gain valuable real-world experience.
 You can undertake a placement at any point in your degree and work in a company or charity relevant to your final year studies.
 For example, a previous student worked at a zoo to learn more about the ethical treatment of animals.
-Other students have chosen to study abroad for one term in their second or final year.
+Other students have chosen to study abroad for one semester in their second or final year.
 Partner institutions include universities in Europe, the USA, Canada, Japan or Australia.
 You may decide to learn a language to complement your study abroad later on in your degree.